 There’s only one way to really know a wine and that’s going to its birthplace.
-Or at least that’s what I’ve done during a trip to Marche, Italy, in search of the Vernaccia Nera and all things Fontezoppa.
+Or at least that’s what I did during a trip to Marche, Italy, in search of the Vernaccia Nera and all things Fontezoppa.
 Or Fonte Zoppa, which literally means The Fountain of the Lame.

 Now what does Vernaccia mean in a country famous for Montepulciano, Sangiovese or the Chianti recipe?
 You wouldn’t be able to find the Nera (black/red variety) even on Wikipedia.
 Various types of Vernaccia Bianca are relatively more widespread, but from what Mosè Ambrosi, the absolute and undisputed head of the Fontezoppa operations told us, there are only about 75 hectars of Nera in the World and Fontezoppa owns 20 of them.
 Actually this is the reason I’m doing this in English: any amateur interested in such a wine is very likely to have good English knowledge; otherwise, Fontezoppa products are also available in Romania via VM Products Italy.

+Let’s begin with a little cultural excuse, because nasty things are to follow.
 Back to the Vernaccia, taking a look at its name starts to disclose its nature.
 Vernaccia means more or less local wine.
 The most probable origin of the name is vernaculum, the latin word which also gave us vernacular language, the (native) language in a certain place, as opposed to lingua franca, mutually understood by various populations.
 So Vernaccia is some kind of substratum wine, something known to be local in a certain region, as opposed to more recent, distinct grapes.
-I’ve found various stories about a white Vernaccia said to have been brought to Sardinia by the Phoenicians somewhere BC, but actual historical data only begin in the thirteenth century.
+I found various stories about a white Vernaccia said to have been brought to Sardinia by the Phoenicians somewhere BC, but actual historical data only begin in the thirteenth century.
 Which is still very old.
 I don’t even believe the word is related to an individual grape, especially if we take into account the white varieties, but, since I’m not an expert, I’ll leave you with these already verbose considerations.

 Anyway, Il Secondo pensiero offers much more than raw seafood and white wines.
 It turned out to be maybe the only place in the World with a house band hidden behind a clothes stand.
 I really don’t know why they put the two gentlemen there.
 Maybe they’re not allowed to look at clients or maybe it’s an acoustics issue, althought the Italian pop music came from behind the stand unmuffled.
 There was a second line of defense consisting of some kind of red upholstered box where the two gentlemen seemed to get along very well.